-Employees may have paychecks deposited directly into checking or savings accounts by completing an authorization form in the Payroll Office.
-Check stubs for employees on direct deposit will be distributed on payday via campus mail.
+Employees may have their paychecks mailed directly to their homes or employees may have their paychecks deposited directly into their checking or savings accounts by completing an authorization form in the Payroll Office.
+Check stubs for employees on direct deposit will be available electronically by logging into Cyberbear.